 Having now lived for some time in the semi-rural environment of increasingly forested, increasingly populated, and ever less intensively hunted and trapped southeastern Vermont, we have certainly had our share of untoward wildlife interactions.

 A skunk settled into our one-time hen house, although leaving our chickens alone kept quietly diminishing our egg supply.
 A fisher tore open the neck of one of our cats.
 Squirrels, chipmunks and raccoons compete for the millet we scatter for the ground-feeding birds.
 Deer raise much havoc with both our flower garden and our ornamental shrubs, also hindering favorable regeneration in our woodlot and decimating the habitat for ground-nesting birds.
 And bears have at one time or another destroyed our bird feeder and demolished our compost bin.
 But after reading this book I see that we have had it easy.

 It might be useful to begin with some background on the author.
 Sterba graduated from Michigan State University with a degree in journalism that in turn led to an eminent career of several decades as a foreign correspondent and national affairs reporter, including especially with the New York Times and then the Wall Street Journal.
-He distinguished himself early on during the Vietnam conflict as a discerning and fearless war correspondent (disclosure:

 With particular relevance to the present book, it is useful to mention that the author grew up in rural Michigan, with farming and hunting experience as a youngster and subsequent college training in forestry, geology, and paleontology.
 This, together with a great deal of more recent informal study, gave him a superb background for this work.